im360john/gateway/connectors/duckdb/readme.md

 - Both forward slashes `/` and backslashes `\` are supported for Windows paths
 - Relative paths are resolved relative to the current working directory
 - Database works only in Read-only mode
+- The `init_sql` field allows executing multiple SQL commands on connection initialization, separated by semicolons